Productivity: Total productivity

 When all outputs and inputs are included in the productivity measure it is called total productivity.
 A valid measurement of total productivity necessitates considering all production inputs.
 If we omit an input in productivity (or income accounting) this means that the omitted input can be used unlimitedly in production without any impact on accounting results.
 Because total productivity includes all production inputs, it is used as an integrated variable when we want to explain income formation of the production process.

 Davis has considered the phenomenon of productivity, measurement of productivity, distribution of productivity gains, and how to measure such gains.
-He refers to an article suggesting that the measurement of productivity shall be developed so that it ”will indicate increases or decreases in the productivity of the company and also the distribution of the ’fruits of production’ among all parties at interest”.
+He refers to an article suggesting that the measurement of productivity shall be developed so that it "will indicate increases or decreases in the productivity of the company and also the distribution of the ’fruits of production’ among all parties at interest".
 According to Davis, the price system is a mechanism through which productivity gains are distributed, and besides the business enterprise, receiving parties may consist of its customers, staff and the suppliers of production inputs.

 In the main article is presented the role of total productivity as a variable when explaining how income formation of production is always a balance between income generation and income distribution.
 The income change created by production function is always distributed to the stakeholders as economic values within the review period.

 Benefits of productivity growth

 Productivity growth is a crucial source of growth in living standards.
 Productivity growth means more value is added in production and this means more income is available to be distributed.
+Recent discussions of productivity have expanded to include behavioral approaches to habit formation.
+According to author James Clear, “Habits are the compound interest of self-improvement,” emphasizing that consistent small actions lead to long-term efficiency and results.This perspective connects productivity to psychology and everyday behavior rather than time management alone.

 At a firm or industry level, the benefits of productivity growth can be distributed in a number of different ways: